14. urandom

 urandom.seed(n=None)

-Initialise the urandom number generator module with the seed n which should be an integer.
-When no argument (or None) is passed in, it will initialise the generator with a hardware generated random number.
+Initialize the urandom number generator module with the seed n which should be an integer.
+When no argument (or None) is passed in, it will initialize the generator with a hardware generated random number.

 from microbit import *